lit/lit.dev/packages/lit-dev-content/site/docs/components/decorators.md

 };

 plugins = [
-  ['@babel/plugin-proposal-decorators', {decoratorsBeforeExport: true}],
+  ['@babel/plugin-proposal-decorators',
+    {
+      version: '2018-09',
+      decoratorsBeforeExport: true
+    },
+  ],
   ["@babel/plugin-proposal-class-properties"],
 ];
 ```

 <div class="alert alert-info">

-Currently the older `legacy` mode of Babel decorators is not supported, but this may change as Babel evolves.
-See the [Babel documentation](https://babeljs.io/docs/en/babel-plugin-proposal-decorators#legacy) if you want to experiment.
+Babel decorator support has been tested with `version: '2018-09'`.
+This is currently the default, but we recommend setting the version explicitly in case the default changes.
+Other versions ('2021-12' or 'legacy') are not supported, but this may change as Babel evolves.
+See the [Babel documentation](https://babeljs.io/docs/en/babel-plugin-proposal-decorators#options) if you want to experiment.

 </div>